Uveitis and PsA | MyPsoriasisTeam

 What Causes Uveitis in Psoriatic Arthritis?

-In people with autoimmune diseases, including psoriatic diseases like PsA, the immune system mistakenly attacks the body’s own healthy tissues.
+In people with autoimmune diseases, including psoriatic diseases like PsA, the immune system — which protects your body from invaders — mistakenly attacks the body’s own healthy tissues.
 The overactive immune system can target multiple areas of the body, including the eyes.
-When the immune system mounts an attack against foreign invaders, it releases inflammatory cells.
+When the immune system mounts an attack against foreign invaders, it reacts by releasing inflammatory cells.
 These cells can enter the many blood vessels in the uvea, causing damage and inflammation.

 Certain antibodies (proteins that play a role in the immune response) are thought to be involved in the development of uveitis.
-Two of these antibodies are tumor necrosis factor-alpha (TNF-alpha) and HLA-B27.
+Two of these antibodies are tumor necrosis factor (TNF)-alpha and HLA-B27.
 According to one study, HLA-B27 has been found to play a role in 30 percent to 40 percent of uveitis cases in people with PsA.

 How Is Uveitis in PsA Treated?

-Uveitis must be treated with anti-inflammatory drugs or immunomodulators, such as biologic medications, to prevent vision loss and other complications.
+Uveitis must be treated as soon as possible, and recurrent episodes must be prevented so as to avoid vision loss and other complications.
 Your doctor or ophthalmology expert can help you understand the cause of your eye symptoms and determine the best ways to manage them.

 Nonsteroidal Anti-Inflammatory Drugs